 In a perfect world, our children would utilize a daily planner and complete all expected tasks before bedtime.
-However, this occurs quite seldom, leaving kids and parents often feeling overwhelmed, stressed, and ineffective.
+However, this occurs quite seldomly, leaving kids and parents often feeling overwhelmed, stressed, and ineffective.
 It is quite difficult to create and maintain a daily calendar while being unsure of how long the task may take.
 This is where time awareness and course correction comes into play.

-Consider a home renovation project like having a bathroom redone: the construction workers come to your house, examine the project and then present an estimate on cost and time.
+Consider a home renovation project like having a bathroom redone.
+The construction workers come to your house, examine the project and then present an estimate on cost and time.
 The vision of the new bathroom is broken down into each chunk: ordering and arrival of material, number of employees needed, and most importantly, the time that each bit will take.

 But, what happens when the material doesn’t arrive on time or an employee calls out sick?
 What if time goes by too quickly, and the tile pattern is more intricate than the builder realized?
 With course correction, the construction workers reevaluate and adapt.
 This is what we should be encouraging our kids to do with their schedules and academics.